R6 class for multi-regional input-output matrix (MRIO). This class inherits from the

 occupation(matrix)

-Occupation matrix by country and sector.
+Occupation matrix by region and sector.

 get_bilateral_trade()Get bilateral trade flows between two countries by sector.